2 accredited programs. Compare programs, get details, and request info.

 The Heartsaver First Aid CPR & AED course is designed for individuals with limited or no medical training who have a duty to respond to a cardiac emergency.
 This program includes both an online eLearning portion and an in-person hands-on skills session with the Rock Springs Fire Department.
 Participants learn critical skills to manage emergencies until professional help arrives, focusing on care for choking, heart attacks, and basic first aid.

-Common questions about ACLS (AHA) training in Wyoming
+About ACLS (AHA) training in Wyoming.

 The average cost for ACLS (AHA) training in Wyoming is approximately $40.
 Program tuition ranges from $40 to $40 depending on the training organization and program format.
 Some programs may offer financial aid, payment plans, or scholarship opportunities.

-All ACLS (AHA) programs listed on FirstRespondersHub meet accreditation standards set by the American Heart Association (AHA).AHA accreditation ensures that programs meet national standards for curriculum, instruction, and student outcomes, making graduates eligible for certification exams and employment as Advanced Cardiovascular Life Supports.
+All ACLS (AHA) programs listed on FirstRespondersHub meet accreditation standards set by the American Heart Association (AHA).
+AHA accreditation ensures programs meet national standards for curriculum, instruction, and student outcomes, making graduates eligible for certification exams and employment as Advanced Cardiovascular Life Supports.

 ACLS (AHA) training in Wyoming combines classroom instruction with hands-on practical experience.
 Programs cover advanced life support skills, including cpr, aed use, and management of respiratory arrest, arrhythmias, acute coronary syndromes and stroke.
 You'll learn through lectures, skills labs, and clinical rotations before taking the AHA certification exam.
 Most programs also include CPR certification and prepare you for immediate entry into the workforce upon graduation.